Heliozoa/lbr/CONTRIBUTING.md

 Thanks for your interest in contributing to LBR!
 Issues, pull requests and discussion threads are welcome.

+## High level concepts
+- [JMdict](http://jmdict.org/): A free Japanese-English dictionary　used as the base for LBR.
+- [ichiran](https://github.com/tshatrov/ichiran): A project capable of segmenting Japanese sentences into individual words linked to their JMdict entries.
+- Word: Words in LBR are identified by their JMdict id and written form.
+This means that certain words that have a single entry in JMdict are split into multiple entries, one for each distinct written form.
+For example, 彼処 and あそこ can be considered to be the same word, but from a learning perspective knowing あそこ does not mean you know the rare kanji form.
+- Source: An arbitrary collection of Japanese sentences that have been processed.
+A user could create a source for each book they read, or keep things simple with just one source for everything, etc.
+- Deck: A configurable template for generating an Anki deck.
+A deck could include, for example, all words that appear in at least 3 sentences from source 1 and all kanji that appear at least 4 times in sentences from source 2.

 ## Project structure
 The project is split into a few crates in the `./crates` directory: